-Entry Requirements: 10 Level 1 Commerce credits, plus the Level 1 Commerce Economics module.
+Entry Requirements: 10 credits in 11COM, plus Merit in the Level 1 Commerce Economics module.

-CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 18 External Achievement Standards Intern Unit S al tandards O Total Credits 22
+CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 18 External Achievement Standards 4 Internal Unit Standards O Total Credits 22

 Course Description: The content of the course is mainly macroeconomic and covers major macroeconomic issues.
 It focuses on the New Zealand economy as a whole and the major economic issues arising from it.
 This involves looking at the topics of employment, trade, growth, inflation and equity.
 A key aim is to improve students' economic literacy so that they can readily understand current issues and make valid contributions to economic debate.

-Assessment This course is assessed through a combination of internally assessed and externally examined NCEA Level 2 Achievement Standards.
+Assessment: This course is assessed through a combination of internally assessed and externally examined NCEA Level 2 Achievement Standards.